cyocum/cyocum.github.io/_posts/2020-06-13-IrishGen-RDF-Linked-Data-Semantic-Web.md

 explain
 why](https://www.stardog.com/docs/#_explaining_reasoning_results) it
-returned a graph of such a form but more often than not, no explanation is avaliable and it is up to the user or curator examine the string of reasoning that caused such a result.
+returned a graph of such a form but more often than not, no explanation is available and it is up to the user or curator to examine the string of reasoning that caused such a result.
 This situation is caused by the curators and their understanding and interpretation of the source material and sometimes curators make mistakes or misunderstand the material.
 When this occurs, the dataset can be and most likely will be amended, unlike a book such as [Corpus Genealogiarum Hiberniae](http://www.worldcat.org/oclc/911333553).
 However, this can also cause a user to lose confidence in the integrity of the dataset.